OpenNebula/docs/source/management_and_operations/capacity_planning/affinity.rst

 Scheduler Configuration and Remarks
 --------------------------------------------------------------------------------

-VMGroups are placed by dynamically generating the requirement (``SCHED_REQUIREMENTS``) of each VM an re-evaluating these expressions.
+VMGroups are placed by dynamically generating the requirement (``SCHED_REQUIREMENTS``) of each VM and re-evaluating these expressions.
 Moreover, the following is also considered:

 * The scheduler will look for a host with enough capacity for an affined set of VMs.
 If there is no such host all the affined VMs will remain pending.
 * If new VMs are added to an affined role, it will pick one of the hosts where the VMs are running.
 By default, all should be running in the same host but if you manually migrate a VM to another host it will be considered feasible for the role.